sjhloco/ip_auto_lab/build_fabric/README.md

 The following base configuration needs to be manually added on all the devices.\
 Features *nxapi* and *scp-server* are required for Naplam *config_replace* so must be enabled beforehand.\
 Image validation can take a while on vNXOS so it is also best to do so beforehand.
+Changing the *hardware access-list tcam region* requires a reboot to take effect

 ```bash
 interface mgmt0